CKRancher/rancher/README.md

 - Service discovery: it enables Prometheus to identify the applications it needs to monitor and pull metrics from within a dynamic environment
 - Alert Manager: component responsible for handling alerts (silencing, inhibition, aggregation and sending out notifications via methods such as email, PagerDuty, Slack, etc)
 - Data visualization: scraped data is stored in local storage and can be queried directly using PromQL or view it via Grafana dashboards.

+## Installing Prometheus

+**Prerequisites**
+To perform this demo you will need the following:
+- a Google Cloud Platform account, the free tier provided is more than enough (any other cloud should work the same)
+- [Rancher](https://rancher.com) v2.3.5 (latest while wirting the article)
+- Kubernetes cluster running on Google Kubernetes Engine version 1.15.9-gke.12 (running EKS or AKS should be the same)

+## Starting a Rancher 2.0 instance
+To begin, start a Rancher 2.0 instance.
+There is a very intuitive getting started guide for this purpose [here](https://rancher.com/quick-start/).

+## Using Rancher to deploy a GKE cluster
+Use Rancher to set up and configure your Kubernetes cluster, follow the how-to [guide](https://rancher.com/docs/rancher/v2.x/en/cluster-provisioning/hosted-kubernetes-clusters/gke/).

+## Deploying Elasticsearch